 Do you see the magnitude of what God had planned?
 These verses say that the wickedness of mankind had become so great that the Lord decided to destroy "all flesh, wherein is the breath of life, from under heaven".
 All flesh!
 In verse 17 God emphasized that "every thing that is in the earth shall die."
-This is far more than a simple local flood; God is clearly talking about a planetary event.
+This is far more than a local flood; God is clearly talking about a planetary event.
 The Lord wanted to destroy all flesh from the entire planet!
-The only survivors would be those on board the Ark (aside from aquatic life, of course, which would not be affected).
+The only survivors would be those on board the Ark (aside from aquatic life, of course, which wouldn't be affected).

-In fact, the whole reason God told Noah to build an Ark was to preserve life.
-If the Flood was just a local event then Noah and his family could have survived by simply leaving town for a few days.

-The only reason he would need a boat is if the entire planet was under water.
+The reason God told Noah to build an Ark was to preserve life.
+If the Flood was a local event then Noah and his family could have survived by simply leaving the area for a while.
+The only reason he would need a boat is if the entire planet was going to be under water.

-The passage goes on to say that the waters rose above the world's highest mountains:
+The Bible goes on to say that the waters rose above the world's highest mountains:

-Genesis 7:17: "And the flood was forty days upon the earth; and the waters increased, and bare up the ark, and it was lifted up above the earth.

-- 18 And the waters prevailed, and were increased greatly upon the earth; and the ark went upon the face of the waters. - 19 And the waters prevailed exceedingly upon the earth; and all the high hills, that were under the whole heaven, were covered. - 20 Fifteen cubits upward did the waters prevail; and the mountains were covered. - 21 And all flesh died that moved upon the earth, both of fowl, and of cattle, and of beast, and of every creeping thing that creepeth upon the earth, and every man: - 22 All in whose nostrils was the breath of life, of all that was in the dry land, died. - 23 And every living substance was destroyed which was upon the face of the ground, both man, and cattle, and the creeping things, and the fowl of the heaven; and they were destroyed from the earth: and Noah only remained alive, and they that were with him in the ark. - 24 And the waters prevailed upon the earth a hundred and fifty days."
+Genesis 7:17-24: "And the flood was forty days upon the earth; and the waters increased, and bare up the ark, and it was lifted up above the earth.
+And the waters prevailed, and were increased greatly upon the earth; and the ark went upon the face of the waters.
+And the waters prevailed exceedingly upon the earth; and all the high hills, that were under the whole heaven, were covered.
+Fifteen cubits upward did the waters prevail; and the mountains were covered.
+And all flesh died that moved upon the earth, both of fowl, and of cattle, and of beast, and of every creeping thing that creepeth upon the earth, and every man: All in whose nostrils was the breath of life, of all that was in the dry land, died.
+And every living substance was destroyed which was upon the face of the ground, both man, and cattle, and the creeping things, and the fowl of the heaven; and they were destroyed from the earth: and Noah only remained alive, and they that were with him in the ark.
+And the waters prevailed upon the earth a hundred and fifty days."

-This passage could not be more clear: "All in whose nostrils was the breath of life, of all that was in the dry land, died".
-Verse 19 tells us that the water rose above every hill that was under the whole heaven.
+This passage couldn't be more clear.
+"All in whose nostrils was the breath of life, of all that was in the dry land, died".
+The water rose above every hill that was under the whole heaven.
 Every mountain was covered!
 The only people who survived were those on board the Ark.
-These verses do not teach that a local flood destroyed a few pockets of local wildlife; instead they report the global destruction of all land creatures.
+These verses do not teach that a local flood destroyed a few pockets of local wildlife.
+Instead they report the global destruction of all land creatures.
 Everything died.